-The liability recognised in the statement of financial position for defined benefit plans is the present value of the Defined Benefit Obligation (DBO) at the reporting date less the fair value of plan assets.
+The liability recognised in the statement of financial position for defined benefit plans is the present value of the Defined Benefit Obligation ('DBO') at the reporting date less the fair value of plan assets.

-- AASB 101.117(a) Management estimates the DBO annually with the assistance of independent actuaries.
+AASB 101.117(a) Management estimates the DBO annually with the assistance of independent actuaries.
 This is based on standard rates of inflation, salary growth and mortality.
-Discount rates are determined by reference to market yields at the end of the reporting periods on high quality corporate bonds that have terms to maturity approximating to the terms of the related pension liability. - AASB 119.57(d) Re-measurement gains and losses arising from experience adjustments and changes in actuarial assumptions are recognised directly in other comprehensive income.
-They are included as a separate component of equity in the statement of financial position and in the statement of changes in equity. - AASB 119.103 Service cost on the net defined benefit liability is included in employee benefits expense.
-Net interest expense on the net defined benefit liability is included in finance costs.
+Discount rates are determined by reference to market yields at the end of the reporting periods on government bonds that have terms to maturity approximating to the terms of the related pension liability.